pgpglobal/staging/README.md

 <a id="ssl-and-cdn"></a>
 ### SSL and CDN

-1. Setup Enforce HTTPS [Enforce HTTPS](https://help.github.com/en/articles/securing-your-github-pages-site-with-https) (this means everything that loads on the page has to start with `https://` instead of `http://`)
-    * This is already enforced - so won't be a problem upon switching over
-2. Note that current website seems to prefer `www` over Apex domain.
+1. Note that current website seems to prefer `www` over Apex domain.
 See if there's Jekyll settings

 <a id="scss"></a>
 ### SCSS